Japan–British Exhibition: Exhibits

-The Japanese gardens had to be constructed from scratch at the Exhibition site.
+The Japanese gardens had to be constructed from scratch at the exhibition site.
 Since authenticity was regarded as of the utmost importance, trees, shrubs, wooden buildings, bridges, and even stones were brought in from Japan.

-One of the many aims of the Exhibition was to introduce the civilization of Japan to the western world, showing past, recent present and projected future.
+One of the many aims of the exhibition was to introduce the civilization of Japan to the western world, showing past, recent present and projected future.
 The intent was to show that Japan was not a country that had suddenly leapt from a state of semi-barbarism to one of high civilization in the middle of the nineteenth century, but had always been “progressive”, and that the modernization of Japan since 1868 was only a natural progression.
 This was illustrated with twelve impressively full-sized dioramas with wax figures, showing the progression of Japanese history.

 Each of the Japanese government ministries was represented, along with the Japanese Red Cross and the post office, showing displays of the modern systems and facilities used by the governmental departments.

-Displays about Taiwan, Korea, the Kwantung Leased Territory, and 10 Ainu from Hokkaidō were meant to demonstrate that Japan was following in Great Britain's footsteps as an imperial power to improve the lives of the ‘natives’ in its colonies.
+Displays about Taiwan, Korea, the Kwantung Leased Territory, and indigenous people from Japan's colonies were meant to demonstrate that Japan was following in Great Britain's footsteps as an imperial power to improve the lives of the ‘natives’ in its colonial territories, as was common in imperial exhibitions that showcased the racial, cultural and technological supremacy of Western colonial empires, such as the St Louis World's Fair, where over 1,000 Filipinos were 'displayed'.
+The 'native villages' displayed in the amusement side of the Japan-Britain Exhibition included Aboriginal Taiwanese and Ainu people from Hokkaido.
+One of the members of the Aboriginal Taiwanese group, Ruji Suruchan, died from an illness while there, and was buried in an unmarked mass grave in the Margravine Cemetery in Hammersmith, being recorded in the British burial registry as "Ruggi Swinehard" and in the Japanese papers, he was mistakenly identified as a woman.

 Almost 500 Japanese firms sent items to London.
 Care was taken only to display the highest possible quality, to offset popular images that Japanese products were cheaply made and tawdry.